prashanthpx/gobyexamples/Pointers/PointersGuide.md

 ---

 > Overview: Pointers are core to Go’s performance and API design.
-This guide layers practical explanations on top of runnable examples to build an intuition you can apply in real systems and interviews.
+This guide layers practical explanations on top of runnable examples to build an intuition you can apply in real systems.
 Where C/C++ allow arbitrary pointer arithmetic, Go deliberately restricts it for safety while still giving you low-level control when needed.